 Betternet support problems

 For starters, why would we expect a VPN service to grant us 24/7 live chat support for free?
 But we do, right?
 And then we visit the Betternet website and look everywhere… but… there is NO live chat support available.
-Perhaps it makes sense – might be quite expensive to serve approximately 38 million users?
+Perhaps it makes sense – it might be quite expensive to serve approximately 38 million users?
 Ever thought of that?
 Whatever the case, there’s no live chat, period.

 The best you can get is a priority support ticket, which can still take half a day.
 So, even if you pay $11.99/month, you can forget about proper service.
 This is a real drawback, particularly with how infamous Betternet VPN is for being problematic with its connections.